-You’ve built up this amazing business, and now you realize you’ve built something worth protecting.
+After reading and thinking about business opportunities and deciding it’s time for you to take the plunge, you’ve built up this amazing business idea — and now you realize you’ve built something worth protecting.

-But you have no clue where to start.
+But you have no clue where to start with your small business.

-The problem is that most legal resources out there aren’t geared towards women who do what you do.
+The problem is that most legal resources out there for business owners aren’t geared toward women who do what you do.

 You’re right — traditional legal help IS expensive and confusing.
-And it’s not tailored to online business.
+And it’s not tailored to online business ventures.

 1 // Setup Your Business

-Yes, before you even work with someone — you should setup your business properly.
+Yes, before you even work with potential customers — you should setup your business properly.
+This applies to every online entrepreneur, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.

 The key is to have a business formed *before* you work with someone, so that if there ever was a problem, you would have been working with that client as a *business* and not as an *individual* (that is – if you go with an LLC as an entity type!)

-Each state has + and – to each entity type (LLC, sole proprietor, partnership, corporation, etc.) It’s important to find out what those pros and cons are, what that means for *you* and the steps you need to take to get registered.
+Each state has pros and cons to each entity type (LLC aka limited liability company, sole proprietorship, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need for registering your business.

 2 // Website Policies